 How Does It Work?

-He claims this software is legal and ethical, and will make you at least $500 per day with only 7 mintues work.
+He claims this software is legal and ethical and will make you at least $500 per day with only 7 minutes work.

 He goes on to claim he’s been featured in magazines and interviewed for Huffington Post and Forbes.
 Well….there is a Vince who’s popular as an actor on Saturday Night Lights, but I doubt this is him, hahaha.

 The video is your typical promo video trying to push your “emotional” buttons, in hopes of getting you so excited about making a lot of money, that you’ll click the “buy now” button quickly.

 I mean he keeps saying free right?
 But it’s not free!

 The $9 gets you inside, but the information you get for that won’t be enough to help you make money.

 You see, that’s what these product creators do.
 They make boatloads of promises to get you to pay for the initial product, but hold all the good stuff as upsells.